top of page

 Lesson Script

-Focus: Introduce all vocabulary (Tiers A, B, C) with a special focus on the core word WHAT.
+Focus: Introduce all vocabulary (Tiers A, B, C) with a special focus on the core words "who" and "make."

 • Activities: